Zak Starkey: Penguins Rising

-Jamaica and reggae albums 2016–present
+Jamaica, reggae albums: 2016–present

 Starkey went on to build a studio in Ocho Rios and formed the in-house recording group with Sshh Liguz, Sly & Robbie, Tony Chin, Cyril Neville and Robbie Lyn.
 In 2016, he launched the record label Trojan Jamaica based on the island, co-funded by BMG Rights Management.
 The Trojan name was licensed for use from the Trojan Records label.
 The label was formed with a mandate to reflect music from Jamaica along with soul and blues from America.
 Recording on Trojan Jamaica and with the roles of co-producer and guitarist he is credited on the albums 'Red Gold Green & Blue', 'Red Gold Green & Blue RMXZ' both released in 2019.
-In 2020, RGGB RMXZ was released, while Got To Be Tough by Toots & The Maytals followed the same year.
+In 2020, RGGB RMXZ was released, while Got To Be Tough by Toots and the Maytals followed the same year.
 This won a Grammy for Best Reggae Album that year.
 Additionally, the album Solid Gold was released by U-Roy, featuring Ziggy Marley, Santigold, Shaggy, Big Youth, Mick Jones of the Clash (Starkey has previously gigged with Jones), Richie Spice, Tarrus Riley, Jesse Royal, and Rygin King.
-At this time, Starkey and his partner's band Shhh appeared at the invitation of the Peter Tosh Museum in Kingston, Jamaica, performing their version of Get Up, Stand Up (featuring Soul Syndicate and Eddie Vedder).
+At this time, Starkey and his partner's band Sshh appeared at the invitation of the Peter Tosh Museum in Kingston, Jamaica, performing their version of "Get Up, Stand Up" (featuring Soul Syndicate and Eddie Vedder).

 Personal life

+In 1985, Starkey married Sarah Menikides (b.
+1959).
+They separated in 2006 and divorced in 2021.
+They had a daughter, Tatia Jayne (born 7 September 1985).

-Starkey married Sharna Liguz, his partner of 18 years, on March 21, 2022.
-The couple had chosen the date in honour of their daughter Luna Lee Lightnin, who was born a year earlier.
+Starkey married Sharna Liguz, his partner of 18 years, on 21 March 2022.
+The couple had chosen the date in honour of their daughter, Luna Lee Lightnin, who was born a year earlier.
 The wedding was held at the Sunset Marquis Hotel in West Hollywood, California.
 Eddie Vedder and Johnny Marr served as Starkey's best men, while reggae musician Pato Banton officiated the ceremony.
-In 1985, he was married to Sarah Menikides (born 1959).
-They separated in 2006 and divorced in 2021.